 Watch us grow!
 Your suggestions for additions or improvements are very welcome!
 Tell us what resources you need to better support the future success of children with hearing loss (email@example.com).

 Resources developed and presented by Karen L. Anderson, PhD.
 All material on this website is copyrighted.
 Permission is required to use this information in other websites or publications.
-Please feel free to share or use this information with individual families and to improve the futures of the children with hearing loss that you serve and love!
+Please feel free to share or use this information with individual families and classroom teachers to improve the futures of the children with hearing loss that you serve and love!

 *Why use the term “children with hearing loss” and not Deaf/hard of hearing on this website?